balena-io-experimental/balena-sound/docs/ARCHITECTURE.md

 Creation and configuration scripts for these virtual sinks are located at `core/audio/balena-sound.pa` and `core/audio/start.sh`.

 **balena-sound.input**
 `balena-sound.input` acts as an input audio multiplexer/mixer.
-It's the default sink on balenaSound, so all plugins that send audio to the `audio` block will send it to this sink by default.
+It's the default sink on IoTSound, so all plugins that send audio to the `audio` block will send it to this sink by default.
 This allows us to route audio internally without worrying where it came from: any audio generated by a plugin will pass through the `balena-sound.input` sink, so by controlling where it sends it's audio we are effectively controlling all plugins at the same time.

 **balena-sound.output**
 `balena-sound.output` on the other hand is the output audio multiplexer/mixer.
 This one is pretty useful in scenarios where there are multiple soundcards available (onboard, DAC, USB, etc). `balena-sound.output` is always wired to whatever the desired soundcard sink is.
 So even if we dynamically change the output selection, sending audio to `balena-sound.output` will always result in audio going to the current selection.
 Again, this is useful to route audio internally without worrying about user selection at runtime.